GinoBiasioli/Process-Mining-and-Management-Project/README.md

 * `src/config.py` (`RunConfig`)

-Common parameters you may want to change:
+Common parameters that may be adjusted:

 ### Prefix lengths